-A lack of mental health services for adolescents in Latino and African American communities elevates their risk of developing depression.
+A lack of mental health services for adolescents in communities of color elevates their risk of developing depression.
 Racial and ethnic disparities in health insurance coverage plays a role, too, as more people of color lack the resources to get the help they need.

 COVID-19’s Effect on Generation Z’s Mental Health